YuLiangGoh/SmartHome/README.md

 # SmartHome
-A modify application about exisiting smart home from university senior.
+A group project that given by university lecturer to conduct maintenance for the existing Smart Home app that made by university senior.